Gali Freitas

-Paulo Domingos Gali da Costa Freitas (born 31 December 2004) is a Timorese professional footballer who plays as a winger for Super League club Persebaya Surabaya and the Timor-Leste national team.
-Nicknamed The Eternal Wonderkid,he is player with the longest youth career, debuting for the Timor Leste National Team at the age of 13.
+Paulo Domingos Gali da Costa Freitas (born 31 December 2004) is a Timorese professional footballer who plays as a winger for Super League club Madura United, on loan from Persebaya Surabaya and the Timor-Leste national team.
+Nicknamed The Eternal Wonderkid, he is a player with the longest youth career, debuting for the national team at the age of 13.

 Club career

 On 2 June 2023, Gali joined Indonesian club PSIS Semarang, signing a one season contract.
 On 3 July 2023, he scored a goal in his debut against Bhayangkara at the Jatidiri Stadium, Semarang.

 On 12 February 2024, his contract was extended for two seasons, until 2026.

 International career

 On 1 September 2018, Gali made his debut for the senior team in a 2018 AFF Championship qualification game against Brunei in the first-leg in a 3–1 win.
 On 27 January 2022, Gali scored his debut goal for the senior team in a friendly match against Indonesia.